-A cylindrical roller bearing is a bearing in which cylinders are utilized as rolling elements instead of balls like in ball bearings.
+A cylindrical roller bearing is a bearing in which cylinders serve as rolling elements instead of balls in ball bearings.
 The rollers have a greater linear contact area with the outer ring and can distribute loads across a broader surface.
-This type of bearing is designed to carry heavy radial loads.
+The purpose of this bearing is to carry heavy radial loads.

-Cylindrical roller bearings are made with a single row, two rows, or multi-rows of rolling elements.
-The different number of rolling elements is due to meeting an application’s radial load requirement.
+Cylindrical roller bearings have a single row, two rows, or multi-rows of rolling elements.
+The different number of rolling elements is due to meet an application’s radial load requirement.

-Since they are available in a number of standard series and configurations, cylindrical roller bearings are widely used in many industries.
+Since they are available in a number of standard series and configurations, cylindrical roller bearings have wide applications in many industries.
 The combination of moderate speed rating, industry interchangeability, and load capacity make it one of the most popular bearing designs.

-The bearings are produced in ABMA series metric and inch, ISO series metric, Full Complement series, journal type, cluster mill sizes, and multi-row series.
-SUNBEARING applied the ISO series metric.
+The bearings have the ABMA series metric and inch, ISO series metric, Full Complement series, journal type, cluster mill sizes, and multi-row series.

 Cylindrical roller bearings are dimensionally interchangeable to same numbered and sized bearings in the industry.
-The components of journal bearings and other standard series are made to be interchangeable with other manufacturer’s components.
+The components of journal bearings and other standard series are interchangeable with other manufacturer’s components.

-Cylindrical roller bearings have a modified line contact with cylindrical inner and outer ring raceways, and the rollers are guided by ground ribs.
+Cylindrical roller bearings have modified line contact with cylindrical inner and outer ring raceways, ground ribs guide the rollers.
 This is either on the inner or outer ring.

-The shape being a cylinder makes it available for the inner ring to have axial movement relative to the outer ring.
-This is significant when you are dealing with thermal expansion, it is when two of the rings should be press-fitted.
+The shape is a cylinder that makes it available for the inner ring to have axial movement relative to the outer ring.
+This is significant when you are dealing with thermal expansion, you should press-fit two of the rings.

 With this bearing type, the cylindrical rollers are in linear contact with the raceways.
 They also have a high radial load capacity which is ideal for high speeds.

-There are a number of types designated as NU, NJ, NUP, N, NF for single-row bearings and NNU and NN for double-row bearings.
+There are a number of types which are NU, NJ, NUP, N, NF for single-row bearings and NNU and NN for double-row bearings.
 This is in accordance with the design or absence of side ribs.
-Both of the inner and outer rings of every type is separable.
+Both of the inner and outer rings of every type are separable.

-Some cylindrical roller bearings come with no ribs on both the inner and outer ring.
+Some cylindrical roller bearings come with no ribs on both the inner and outer rings.
 Because of that, the rings are able to move axially relative to each other.
-They can be used as free-end bearings.
+People can use them as free-end bearings.

 The type of cylindrical roller bearing where either the inner or outer ring has two ribs, or the outer ring has one, can take some axial load in one direction.
-Double-row cylindrical roller bearings have high radial rigidity, these are usually used for precision machine tools.
+Double-row cylindrical roller bearings have high radial rigidity, so people use them for precision machine tools.

-Usually pressed steel or machine brass cages are used, but sometimes molded polyamide cages are employed.
+Usually, people use pressed steel or machine brass cages but sometimes employ molded polyamide cages.

-Dependent on the existence of the ribs on their rings, cylindrical roller bearings are categorized by these types:
+Dependent on the existence of the ribs on their rings, we can category cylindrical roller bearings with these types:

-The types NH and NUP are used as fixed-end bearings, types NJ and NF can sustain limited axial loads in one direction, and types NU, N, NNU, and NN are good for free-end bearings.
+The types NH and NUP are fixed-end bearings, types NJ and NF can sustain limited axial loads in one direction, and types NU, N, NNU, and NN are good for free-end bearings.